 Hydration pocket? yes

 Men’s/unisex back sizes one size

-The Deuter Speedlite 30 is a great sack for hillwalking and scrambling unless you want an even lighter pack or maximum airflow across the back.
+The Deuter Speedlite 30 is a great rucksack for general hillwalking and scrambling; but you can get lighter packs with more airflow across the back.

 Review by Graham Thompson